Circumcision controversies: Bodily autonomy

 T Hammond (1999) is of the view that every person has a right to a whole intact body and that, where minors are concerned, "the unnecessary removal of a functioning body organ in the name of tradition, custom or any other non-disease related cause should never be acceptable to the health profession."
-He opines that such interventions are violations of individual bodily rights, and "a breach of fundamental medical ethics principles".
+He argues that such interventions are violations of individual bodily rights, and "a breach of fundamental medical ethics principles".

-Many opponents of circumcision see infant circumcision as unnecessary, harmful, and unethical; some want the procedures prohibited.
+Opponents of circumcision, who call themselves "Intactivists" see non-therapeutic infant circumcision as unnecessary, harmful, and unethical.
+Some want the procedures prohibited.

 Others also see the genital cutting of children as a human rights and children's rights issue, opposing the genital modification and mutilation of children, including circumcision, female genital mutilation (FGM), and intersex genital surgeries; a number of anti-circumcision organizations oppose sex assignment surgeries on infants with ambiguous genitalia.

 Current laws in many countries, and both United States federal law as well as laws in several U.S. states, prohibit the genital modification and mutilation of female minors, with some exceptions based on medical need.
 Opponents of male circumcision assert that laws against genital modification and mutilation of minors should apply equally to males and females.

 Women protest against infant circumcision in front of the White House in 2013; captions read: "All Babies Are Born Perfect.
 Keep Them This Way."

 Comparing male circumcision to FGM is highly controversial.
 Many organizations involved in combating FGM have been at considerable pains to distinguish the two, as this UNICEF document explains: "When the practice first came to be known beyond the societies in which it was traditionally carried out, it was generally referred to as 'female circumcision'.
 This term, however, draws a direct parallel with male circumcision and, as a result, creates confusion between these two distinct practices."
 This stance has been largely echoed by Western medical and political authorities.
 A Royal Dutch Medical Association viewpoint says that the form of female genital mutilation that resembles non-therapeutic circumcision the most is rejected unanimously throughout literature.
 The Association also says "FGM takes many forms.
 There is the most severe form, infibulation, in which the inner and outer labia are stitched together and the clitoris is removed.
 However, there are less extreme forms of FGM, in which only the foreskin of the clitoris is removed."
 This type of mutilation that removes the prepuce, also known as the clitoral hood, is called Type Ia.

 In the United States, the organization MGMbill.org has sent a proposed bill to the US Congress and 15 state legislatures every year since 2004 in order to extend the prohibition on genital modification and mutilation of minors to include male and intersex children.